jadob/jadob/docs/tutorials/security/user-authentication.md

 - When you only allow your users to be logged in, you need to create **1** supervisor;
 - When you expose some API for your users, you need to create **2** supervisors (one for users, second for API).

+Supervisor Listener handles request during ``BeforeControllerEvent``, so you have access for matched route attributes in $request object.

 Your supervisor class **MUST**  implement ``Jadob\Security\Supervisor\RequestSupervisor\RequestSupervisorInterface``.